sniku/Pawel.README/README.md

  - Responsible for the overall performance of the Tech department
  - Responsible for the long-term technical health of our products
  - Reporting our progress, expectations, and concerns to upper management
- - Providing realistic and achievable estimates, based on your feedback
+ - Providing realistic and achievable estimates based on your feedback
  - Weekly 1-on-1s with all team members
  - Deliver performance-improving feedback to all team members
  - Help you to manage your growth and your career